-The Fund assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost.
-The impairment methodology applied depends on whether there has been a significant increase in credit risk by comparing the risk of a default as at the reporting date and the initial recognition date.
+The Fund assesses on a forward looking basis the expected credit losses (ECL) associated with its financial assets carried at amortised cost.
+The Fund performs impairment assessment using 12-month ECL, unless there has been a significant increase in credit risk by comparing the risk of a default as at the reporting date and the initial recognition date.